 g) Meet any other conditions required for aliens to enter the host country resulting from its legislation, to the extent not already set out in sub-paragraphs a) to f) above;

-h) Pay the current application or participation fees and any relevant visa fees (206 CAD, please send us a cheque or money order together with visa application).
+h) Pay the current application or participation fees and any relevant visa fees (221 CAD, please send us a money order together with visa application).

 Canadian citizens can benefit from the application of the Agreement up to a maximum of two times provided that it is under two different categories as set out above and that there is an interruption between each stay.
 The duration of each stay shall not exceed one year.

 The eligible Canadian citizen will receive visa type D with the validity of one (1) year.
 The form that needs to be fulfilled for the visa application can be fund here.
 Also a form for the personal work permit will need to be signed and sent together with the visa application.
 This form can be found here (please click here for help regarding filling out the form).

 The Embassy would advise the applicants when filling out the forms to state as precise as possible the dates of arrival (point 29 in the visa application form) as the visa and the work permit will be valid from that day on for 12 months.

 The eligible Canadian citizen will have to pick up the personal work permit at the Employment office of the Republic of Slovenia (“Zavod za zaposlovanje Republike Slovenije), Dunajska cesta 20, Ljubljana.
 The eligible Canadian citizen will receive, when receiving the visa, also the copy of the personal work permit but in order to legally work in Slovenia he/she will have to pick up the original.

 Canadian citizens who are benefiting from the application of this Agreement are subject to the laws and regulations in force in Slovenia, particularly with regard to the practice of regulated professions.